cures-hub/cures-condec-eclipse/README.md

 ![Runtime Tab](https://github.com/cures-hub/cures-condec-eclipse/raw/master/doc/runtime_tab.png)
 *Runtime Tab*

-#### Run as a second Eclipse Application
+### Run as a second Eclipse Application
-You can start a second Eclipse instance containing the plugin by running the de.uhd.ifi.se.decision.management.eclipse project as an `Eclipse Application`.
+You can start a second Eclipse instance containing the plugin  from within your initial Eclipse by running the de.uhd.ifi.se.decision.management.eclipse project as an `Eclipse Application`.